Russell-Waterhouse/blog/content/post/landmines.md

 and some things happen before other things, and because of that fact, you can't just parallelize everything, even when your data is "immutable."

 I spent quite a bit of time in this minefield too.
+Again, I would stay out if you can.

 ## Minefield 4: DVORAK